-Committee from the Assembly may meet separately as a unit, and consider any action that is required to be taken by the Joint Rules Committee.
+The members of the Joint Rules Committee from the Senate may meet separately as a unit, and the members of the Joint Rules Committee from the Assembly may meet separately as a unit, and consider any action that is required to be taken by the Joint Rules \45\ SCR 21

+Committee.
 If the majority of members of the Joint Rules Committee of each house at the separate meetings vote in favor of that action, the action shall be deemed to be action taken by the Joint Rules Committee.